appcircleio/appcircle-docusaurus/docs/self-hosted-appcircle/install-server/helm-kubernetes.md

 ### Kubernetes cluster

-To install the Appcircle server using Helm, a Kubernetes cluster with nodes based on the `x86_64` architecture is required.
+To install the Appcircle server using Helm, a Kubernetes cluster is required.
 The cluster must meet the following hardware specifications:

 **Minimum hardware requirements for an enterprise installation:**

-- TODO: Update 500 GB SSD
+- x86-64 architecture node(s)
 - 8 CPUs
 - 16 GB RAM
+- TODO: Update 500 GB SSD

 **Recommended hardware requirements for production environments:**

-- TODO: Update 1 TB SSD
+- x86-64 architecture node(s)
 - 32 CPUs
 - 64 GB RAM

-Currently supported Kubernetes versions:

-- @TODO: Define supported Kubernetes versions.
+- TODO: Update 1 TB SSD

+TODO: Define a kubernetes version

+Kubernetes version must be x.x.x or later.

 ### kubectl

 Install `kubectl` by following the instructions provided in [the Kubernetes documentation](https://kubernetes.io/docs/tasks/tools/#kubectl).
 Ensure that the installed version is within one minor release of the version running on your cluster.

+The `kubectl` should be configured for the target Kubernetes cluster.

 ### Helm